How and when should I prepare my child for anesthesia and surgery?

-Be honest with your child about where he or she is going.
+Be honest with your child about where they are going.
 Do not lie to your child.

-Reassure your child that he or she will be asleep during surgery and will wake up after surgery.
+Reassure your child that they will be asleep during surgery and will wake up after surgery.

-Reassure your child that a family member will be with him when he wakes up after surgery.
+Reassure your child that a family member will be with them when they wake up after surgery.

-Younger children (about 8 years and under) should have things explained in terms that he will understand.
-For example, you might tell your four-year old that he will have an operation to "fix his tummy" or to "make his tummy better" and that he will be asleep when he has his operation.
-It may also help to have your younger child pick one item, such as a favorite toy, blanket or stuffed animal to bring to the hospital for security.
+Younger children (about eight years and under) should have things explained in terms they will understand.
+For example, you might tell your four-year-old that they will have an operation to "fix their tummy" or to "make their tummy better" and that they will be asleep when they have their operation.
+It may also help to have your younger child pick one item, such as a favorite toy, blanket or stuffed animal, to bring to the hospital for security.

-Older children and teenagers can usually be prepared in advance of surgery at about the same time that you prepare.
+Older children and teenagers can usually be prepared before surgery at about the same time you prepare.
 However, if he is very anxious or has a developmental delay, you might wait until the week of surgery to talk to your child in more detail.

 This will vary by the age of your child, but in general, children cannot eat and drink after a certain time prior to their surgery.
 If you do not follow these fasting instructions and your child receives anesthesia, serious complications can occur, including death.
 It is extremely important that you follow the fasting schedule that has been discussed with you.